xarop-pa-toss/ABBA-LM/README.md

 The project is rather ambitious in regard to technologies used since it was my main objective to learn and apply new concepts as much as possible, within scope of course.
 The final product will have implemented the following:

-- HTMX frontend with some AlpineJS sprinkled in.
+- [HTMX](https://htmx.org) frontend with some AlpineJS sprinkled in.
 The objective is to have it run as a webapp on mobile as well, either by building as a PWA or by using something like Hyperview.
 Will decide when I get to this part... 😊
-- Deno 2.0 used for the backend with as little unnecessary additions as I can avoid.
+- [Deno 2.0](https://deno.com) with JS is used for the backend with as little unnecessary additions as I can avoid putting in.
 Get request from frontend, get data from API, serve HTMX to the frontend.
-That's it.
+That's it (for now).
 - ASP.NET Web API with MongoDB that can serve any frontend client with:
   - JWT and OAuth2 authentication and password hashing/data validation
   - Proper CORS policy to serve different frontend clients